9oimah/Memory-Game/README.md

 # Memory Game

 This is a complete browser-based card matching game.
+Play it [here.](http://noimat.me/Memory-Game/)

 # How to play